qingreee1/material-theme-jetbrains-docs/docs/configuration/panel-settings.md

 ---

-These settings control some components' display, mainly about their compactiness.
+These settings control some components' display, mainly about their compactness.
 {:class='title'}

 {% include carbonads.html %}